vansh-seth/Detection-and-traking-using-yolov5/Major2/2_predictions/Readme.md

-# put the Model14 file in the folder and then run the .ipynb files
+# Put the Model14 file in the folder and then run the .ipynb files